Cainta: History

-The Battle of Cainta
+Battle of Cainta

 After the death of Rajah Matanda, Adelantado Miguel de Legaspi received word that two ships, San Juan and Espiritu Santo, had just arrived in Panay Island in the central Philippines from Mexico.
 One ship was under the command of Don Diego de Legaspi, his nephew, and the other of Juan Chacon.
 The two ships were in such disrepair when they arrived in Panay that one of them was not allowed to return to Mexico.
 Legaspi ordered that it be docked on the river of Manila.
 The Maestro de Campo was sent to Panay to oversee its transfer to Manila, with Juan de la Torre as captain.

 To help spread the faith, several Augustinian friars were commissioned by Spain and were among the ship's passengers.
 One of them was Father Alonso de Alvarado, who had been in the armada of Villalobos.
 Another was Father Agustin de Albuquerque, who became the first parish priest of Taal town, south of Manila.
 Some of the missionaries were sent to Cebu province in the central Philippines to accompany Father Martin de Rada the Prior.
 Four stayed to work in Pampanga province and the environs north and south of Manila, which included the then-village of Cainta.

 Meanwhile, Legaspi was determined to subjugate the people of Cainta and Taytay, a neighboring town.
 He sent his nephew Juan de Salcedo with a galleon (a small ship propelled by oars and sails) and 16 small boats accompanied by a hundred Spanish soldiers and many Visayas natives allied with them.
 Salcedo sailed on August 15, 1571, arriving in Cainta on the 20th.
 He sought peace from the villagers but the village chiefs responded arrogantly, told him that the people of Cainta, unlike those of Manila, were not cowards, and would defend their village to the death.
 Confident in the defenses offered by their fort and the security of the site, they were joined by people from Taytay.

 These two villages are on a plain on the shores of a river that flows from La Laguna and before arriving there divides in two large arms, both with abundant water.
 On its banks are found the two villages, half a league from each other, with the river passing through both before finally becoming one in a part of the terrain encircled by thick bamboo groves.
 These bamboos were tied together with liana, turning them into a thick wall where the people had constructed two ramparts with their moats full of water.
 By the river, they had built strong stone bulwarks with wooden towers and good artillery (culverins or lantakas), guarded by a large number of warriors armed with arrows, swords and other projectile-type arms.